 When Rachael Ray introduced Nutrish pet food, people were thrilled.
 This food uses real ingredients, although many recipes do include grains and starchy vegetables.
 At the same time, the product line does include zero-grain recipes including wet foods and ultra high-moisture broths designed to use as treats or to complement other cat foods.
 You can find Nutrish online and in many stores, so it’s a convenient option whatever your shopping preference.

-The Best Cat Foods for 2020
+The Best Cat Foods For 2022

 These foods are specifically designed to keep protein and fat content high, and to minimize carbohydrates.

-Nom Nom cat food is a good choice for anyone who wants fresher, simpler, more species-appropriate food than the dry and canned fare sold in pet stores and on grocery shelves.
+Smalls cat food is a good choice for anyone who wants fresher, simpler, more species-appropriate food than the dry and canned fare sold in pet stores and on grocery shelves.

 Primal is a whole-food diet for cats, with frozen raw formulas as well as freeze-dried options for greater convenience.
 There are several different varieties to choose from, which is nice if your cat has limitations such as a chicken allergy.